 Pursuant to the terms of the deal, Eldorado will acquire all of Caesars’ shares for consideration valued at $8.40 per share in cash and 0.0899 shares of Eldorado common stock for each of Caesars’ shares of common stock.
 In total, the $17.3 billion deal represents approximately $8.58 billion in cash and stock, 77 million Eldorado common shares and Eldorado’s assumption of Caesars’ outstanding debt.

-The Milbank team was led by Los Angeles Corporate partner Deborah Conrad, with special counsel Jason Anderson and associates Natalie Chitayat, Avni Mehta, and Kimberly Covington; Tax partners Russell Kestenbaum and Max Goodman with associate Archan Hazra; Executive Compensation partner Mike Shah with associates Kelly Bartley and Jon Sorger; and Antitrust partner Fiona Schaeffer with associates Matt DeFrancesco and Hannah Cho.
+The Milbank team was led by Los Angeles Corporate partner Deborah Conrad, with special counsel Jason Anderson and associates Natalie Chitayat, Avni Mehta, and Kimberly Covington; Tax partners Russell Kestenbaum and Max Goodman with associates Archan Hazra and Nicholas DeLuca; Executive Compensation partner Mike Shah with associates Kelly Bartley and Jon Sorger; and Antitrust partner Fiona Schaeffer with associates Matt DeFrancesco and Hannah Cho.